-3.3.
-Low Galactic latitude SDSS commissioning data
+3.4.
+Low Galactic Latitude SDSS Commissioning Data

 During commissioning and subsequent tests of the SDSS observing system, additional data were obtained outside of the nominal survey region.
-These data consist of 28 runs (see Finkbeiner et al. 2004, Table 1) at low Galactic latitude, mostly in the star-forming regions of Orion, Cygnus, and Taurus.
-There are 832 deg2 of data, 470 deg2 of which have been previously released86 as flat files.
+These data consist of 28 runs (see Table 1 of Finkbeiner et al. 2004) at low Galactic latitude, mostly in the star-forming regions of Orion, Cygnus, and Taurus.
+There are 832 deg2 of data, 470 deg2 of which have been previously released88 as flat files.
 There are three types of files: calibrated images (one calibImage per field), calibrated object files (one calibObj per field), and condensed "sweep" files (one star or galaxy file per run/camcol).